IDCubed/oms-docs/sources/tutorials/gps_demo.rst

 .. code:: bash

-   curl -i -H "Authorization: Bearer INSERT_TOKEN_HERE" https://HOST.DOMAIN.TLD/Proximity/api/v1/clientlocation/
+   oms% curl -i -H "Authorization: Bearer INSERT_TOKEN_HERE" https://HOST.DOMAIN.TLD/Proximity/api/v1/clientlocation/

 You should see a JSON-formatted response with the same information as in